Will-Griffiths-Ireland/Mars-Colony-One/README.md

 # Mars Colony One
 ## **Site Overview**

-This site is a demo of my abilities in HTML and CSS
+This site is a demonstration of my desing skills in HTML and CSS

 The site is designed for a fictional company called StarSeed industries, who are a market leader in space exploration.
 The company is starting recruitment for civilian colonists to be part of StarSeeds Mars colony "Mars Colony One"